Twenty-five years shaping

 • Class action risk assessment

-• Defence strategy: data breach class action risk
+• Defence strategy, data breach class action risk

-• Plaintiff representation: privacy class actions
+• Plaintiff representation in privacy class actions

 • Settlement strategy and court approval